Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

     -   Project number:

-        -   When talking to the LUST: they don't know EuroHPC or LUMI-BE project numbers, only the 465xxxxxx numbers, and that is what they need.
+        -   When talking to the LUST: they don't know EuroHPC or your local organisation's project numbers, only the 462xxxxxx and 465xxxxxx numbers, and that is what they need.

-        -   When talking to LUMI-BE: for LUMI-BE projects, the LUMI-BE project number may be useful.
-            It is the ticket number of you project submission.
-Not all LUMI-BE help team members have access to the data associated with your LUMI project number 465xxxxxx, but some have and can use this to diagnose some problems.
+        -   If you have a local support organisation though, the local project number may be useful for them, as it may then land with someone who does not have access to the LUMI project numbers of all projects they manage.

 -   For login and data transfer problems, your client environment is often also important to diagnose the problem.